The Juniper Tree (film): Production

+Filming

-Principal photography took place in 1986 in Iceland with a low-budget.
+Principal photography took place in 1986 in Iceland with a low budget.
 It was shot in black and white to highlight its dramatic content and as a resource to place the story in the Middle Ages.
 Some scenes were filmed at the Reynisfjara basalt columns and the Seljalandsfoss waterfall on the south coast of Iceland.

 Release

 Due to financial problems, the film did not see distribution until 1990, when it competed for the Grand Jury Prize at the Sundance Film Festival.
 It was restored to 4K resolution by the Center for Film & Theatre Research, Wisconsin, premiering at the AFI Fest on 10 November 2018.
 It saw a limited theatrical release on 15 March 2019.